dikshadhakate/string-calculator/README.md

+Requirements:

-#step 1 - Requirements
+#step 1 -

-Returns 0 for empty string
+1. Returns 0 for empty string
-Return the number itself if there's only one number Return the sum of comma-seperated number
+2. Return the number itself if there's only one number
+3. Return the sum of comma-seperated number

+#step 2 -

+1. Allow the add method to handle any amount of numbers.

+e.g Input: "1,5,7,9", Output: 22